Ethics and Professional Responsibility Committee

 CBA Code of Professional Conduct

 The CBA adopted its first Code of Professional Conduct in 1920.
-The CBA Code plays an integral role in the Canadian legal profession.
+The CBA Code has played an integral role in the Canadian legal profession.
 Some Canadian jurisdictions have adopted the CBA Code, with occasional modifications, as their own.
 In other jurisdictions, law societies refer to the CBA Code when they interpret or amend their codes.
 Academics, law students and Canadian lawyers working outside Canada refer to the CBA Code when they need to know Canadian standards of conduct.
 In this era of globalized law practice and increased mobility between Canadian jurisdictions, it is important to have common conduct rules for all Canadian lawyers.

 Searching the Code